ghitacornel/testSpring/readme.txt

 see package beans.factories

-A BEAN CONTAINER CAN OFFER INJECTION OF PROPERTIES
+A BEAN CONTAINER CAN PROVIDE INJECTION OF PROPERTIES

 Property values can be provided via XML files.
 Property values can be provided via PROPERTIES files.